Quantum Sensing Education Kit by NV-Centers

-The core of the quNV is a HPHT diamond with a nitrogen-vacancy (NV) center.
-The NV center can be excited by light in the green spectrum.
+The core of the quNV is a HPHT diamond with an ensemble of nitrogen-vacancy (NV) centers.
+The NV centers can be excited by light in the visible spectrum.
 The excited state decays back to the ground state either directly or via an intermediate shelving state with different fluorescence intensity.
-The decay path depends on the electron spin of the NV center.
+The decay path depends on the electron spin of the NV centers.
 Thus, the electron spin can be read out optically.

 The electron spin can be manipulated further by microwave radiation.
 By applying magnetic and electric fields, the energy levels of the spins can be shifted.
-Hence, a vast amount of experiments and measurement applications are possible.
+Hence, different experiments and measurement applications are possible.

 The dynamics of the NV center allow applications like spin initialization and state readout.
 Therefore, the center is suitable for quantum sensing applications like magnetic field sensing, spin relaxation time measurements and optically detected magnetic resonance (ODMR).

 Due to their scalability, long coherence times and ability for interaction with photons, NV centers are of high interest for research in quantum information processing.
 Qubits can be defined as spin states of single electron or nuclear spins.

 Possible applications of the quNV are:

 Here is a list of the experiments you can do with the quNV: